metacpan/metacpan-cpan-extracted/distros/A/App-Greple-frame/README.md

     Set frame width.
 You have to put this option before **--frame** option.
 See **set** function in ["FUNCTION"](#function) section.

+- **--frame-pages**

+    Output results in multi-column, paginated format to fit the width of the terminal.

 <div>
     <p><img width="75%" src="https://raw.githubusercontent.com/kaz-utashiro/greple-frame/main/images/terminal-3.png">
 </div>